cynraw/portforlio_project_plp/README.md

 - Dynamic Content: Displays interactive elements such as project showcases and skill charts.
 - Easy Navigation: Intuitive layout and user-friendly interface.
 - Custom Styling: A visually appealing design tailored to reflect my personality and professionalism.

+## Technologies Used
+- Frontend:
+- HTML5
+- CSS3
+- JavaScript
+- Version Control: Git and GitHub
+- Frameworks and Libraries (if applicable): e.g., Bootstrap, React (customize based on your project)
+- Tools: VS Code